 For older generations, as they’ve grown up, possibly had families, the parameters they once operated within as a youth is likely to have changed.
 As you mention, many might have become embedded into wider community.
 Is that a paradox?
 Perhaps.
 But, for many I think punk is likely to have had a lasting impact, and still linger in the way they think, react to and relate to others and the world around them.
 For a younger generation who come across punk for the first time, who are excited and influenced by it, and who might start borrowing from it and eventually mutating it, to me seems like a great legacy and not something to be knocked.

+Contributor details

+Russ Bestley

+Russ Bestley is a graphic designer and writer.
+He has co-authored a number of publications, including Action Time Vision: Punk & Post Punk 7” Record Sleeves (2016), The Art of Punk (2012), Visual Research (2004, 2011, 2015), Up Against the Wall (2002) and Experimental Layout (2001).
+He has contributed articles to Punk & Post Punk, Eye, Zed, Emigré, Street Sounds and Vive Le Rock, curated exhibitions on punk graphic design in London, Southampton, Blackpool, Leeds, Birmingham and Newcastle, and designed books, posters, pamphlets, programmes and other material for the Punk Scholars Network, Active Distribution, PM Press, Viral Age Records and other independent labels, publishers and producers.
+He is Editor of the journal Punk and Post Punk and leads the Graphic Subcultures Research Hub at the London College of Communication.

+Contact:

+Russ Bestley Reader in Graphic Design London College of Communication University of the Arts London Elephant & Castle London SE1 6SB

-E-mail:
+E-mail: r.bestley@lcc.arts.ac.uk